 Income shall be obtained but is not limited to, club dues and fundraising efforts.

-Club expenses shall include, but aref not limited to, instruction and facility costs, entry fees for rallies and ratings, camp expenses, fundraising expenses, educational opportunities, insurance, club supplies and equipment, DC expense, and the annual Christmas party.
+Club expenses shall include, but are not limited to, instruction and facility costs, entry fees for rallies, ratings, championships/festival, camp expenses, fundraising expenses, educational opportunities, insurance, club supplies and equipment, DC expense, and the annual Christmas party.

 Club assets include one team rally kit, the club library and a club checking and savings account.